The History of the Friends of Long Compton Church

 The activities organised by The Friends in the Church have included classical and jazz concerts; songs and popular readings; and talks given by speakers ranging from Jane Hawking, through David Nobbs (creator of Reggie Perrin) to a talk on tombstones by Oxford academics.
 A number of off-site fund raising events have also been organised including a Glyndebourne style picnic and musical evening at Ditchley Park and a wine bluff evening.

-The success of The Friends can also be measured in terms of a membership which has grown to upwards of 300; and, in money terms, in its first seven years, the Friends raised £49,000 for the improvement and repair of the Church.
+The success of The Friends can also be measured in terms of membership which has grown to upwards of 300; and, in money terms, in its first eleven years, the Friends raised £86,000 for the improvement and repair of the Church.